310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki past %}
-<th>(U-Urmm… I feel like we’re never on the same page… It doesn’t feel like I’m talking to a human being… Although, he does seem to know Japanese.)</th>
+<th>(U-Umm… I feel like we’re never on the same page… It doesn’t feel like I’m talking to a human being… Although, he does seem to know Japanese.)</th>

 <th>(He keeps asking me questions after everything I say… this conversation is getting nowhere.)</th>